stbnrivas/dataModels/WasteManagement/WasteContainerIsle/doc/spec.md

         + Any other value meaningful to the application.
     + Optional

-+ `containers` : List of containers present in the isle.
++ `refWasteContainer` : List of containers present in the isle.
     + Attribute type: List of references to [WasteContainer](../../WasteContainer/doc/spec.md) entities.
     + Allowed values.
 Container's id.
     + Optional